cordacademy/cordacademy-template/readme.md

 # Contribution

-Cordacademy is an open source initiative, so we hope that you will contribute even more awesomeness :)
+Cordacademy is an open-source initiative and we'd like to encourage contribution to the Corda ecosystem through Cordacademy.